Summer Learning Loss for Highschoolers

 If you look at this book at Amazon.com, you can see by the comments that it is an excellent but rather tedious book to read –but it’s worth it.
 So worth it.

 Why?
 One reason is that you’ll help prepare your high schooler by having him experience that high school work is harder than middle school.

 Secondly, part three of this book will teach him how to read fiction, nonfiction, poetry, plays and more.
 This will help him get the most he can out of his reading — in high school, in college, and beyond.
 If you read this along with your student, it will help you, too!

 If your student has already read How to Read a Book, I recommend ordering your high school curriculum early enough to begin the reading earlier.
 Alternatively, you could have your student combine the reading and writing with the suggestion below under the ‘Writing’ section.

 Frankly, writing is the area that we’re most likely to skip during the summer.
-After all, it’s more effort for many students and more effort for us to have to evaluate.
+After all, it’s more effort for many students and definitely more effort for you to have to evaluate.
 But since writing is the foundation for a large part of high school work, I’d make the effort.

 Here’s some ways to make it happen.

 - Have your student choose a classic novel or novels from the ones you suggest.
-Have him keep a reading response journal daily after reading.
+He can keep a reading response journal daily after reading.
 (Have him choose a quote from his reading and copy it with the page number.
-Then have him write a paragraph about why he chose that particular quote, how it moved him or what he liked about it.)
+Then he writes a paragraph about why he chose that particular quote, how it moved him or what he liked about it.)

 - Have your student keep a journal during the summer and respond to writing prompts.

-However you set up your summer learning program, know that your highschooler will benefit greatly by you taking the time and effort to make it happen!
+However you set up your summer learning program, it’s a good thing.
+Know that your highschooler will benefit greatly by you taking the time and effort to make it happen!